-The Copper River Basin and Its People The geography and climate of the Copper River Basin presents its own challenges.
-Weather conditions and rough terrain, as well as long distances, create a unique physical environment in which to practice medicine.
-Winter temperatures can dip to -50°F and below.
-The summers are a moderate 60-80 degrees.
-The dark winters of just a few hours of daylight are offset by the long summer days of continuous daylight.
-This area is truly beautiful both in winter and summer with its many rugged mountain ranges.
+The Copper River Basin The Copper River Basin is located in the Valdez-Cordova Census District in the Southcentral Region of Alaska.
+As already mentioned, the geography and climate of the region can present challenges to accessing health care, particularly in winter.
+Weather conditions, rough terrain and long distances create a unique physical environment in which to practice medicine, and a challenging environment for patients to access services.
+Winter temperatures can dip to -50°F and below with summers a moderate 60-80°F. The dark winters of just a few hours of daylight are offset by the long summer days of continuous daylight.
+This Copper River Basin is truly beautiful both in winter and summer with its many rugged mountain ranges.

 Copper River Basin Service Area: The Copper River Basin service area population of approximately 2900 people (2010 census) is spread over an area nearly the size of the state of West Virginia.
 This estimate assumes the service area stretches from Paxon in the north, to Mentasta Lake and Slana in the north east, to Tonsina, Chitina and McCarthy in the south, and Mendeltna and Nelchina to the west.
 In summer there are visitors, mostly traveling through, and an influx of seasonal workers.
 Approximately one-fourth of the area population is Ahtna Athabascan Indians.
 In 2012 and 2013 just over 21% of the patients served at Cross Road Medical Center reported their ethnicity as American Indian or Alaska Native.